stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 - I’m not a fan of the _magic_ instantiation model where objects are created implicitly by the framework (except the controller itself)
 - It tends to hide the actual object graph, which can make the execution flow harder to understand and debug
 - It usually introduces a fair amount of boilerplate and configuration for relatively simple use cases

-> Do you like Kestrel ?

-Kestrel is an awesome server.
-I just want a serious alternative to its hegemony.

 > What is the primary goal of SimpleW ?